 A city hall wedding doesn’t have to be an elopement.
 While most are designed for more intimate groups, you can still say “I do” with close friends and family in attendance.
 Many are housed in historic buildings, so even if the courtroom isn’t gorgeous, the post-ceremony photos on the front steps will be.
 As a bonus, having a ceremony at city hall is crazy affordable, and is usually a small fee in addition to the cost of your marriage license.
 Here are a few of the most beautiful city halls across the country.

-Yes, this stunning building may scream “luxury wedding venue,” but you don’t have to rent the building for the entire night.
+Yes, the stunning San Francisco City Hall may scream “luxury wedding venue,” but you don’t have to rent the building for the entire night.
 Host a simple celebration Monday through Friday between 9 a.m. and 3 p.m. with up to 100 guests for $1,000.
 Sure, it’s more expensive than a civil ceremony at the Office of the County Clerk ($83, plus the $104 marriage license fee), but the setting and the history make the investment well worth it.

 For a ceremony only, the rotunda at St. Louis City Hall is a steal—only $150 for a group of less than 99 people.
 You’ll have access to the space for two hours (including photos), which is plenty of time for a walk down the aisle and a kiss.
 This dramatic space was inspired by Paris’s Hotel de Ville, and will infuse your celebration with French opulence.